 Taxable accounts: I invest in VYM during market extremes.
 Either when the market is at all-time highs or in a bear market.

 During these periods, I generally lack conviction about individual stocks.
 So I find it easier to buy VYM.
-It takes the decision making of what stock to buy out of my hands.
-But it allows me to keep investing on a regular basis.
+It takes the decision-making of what stock to buy out of my hands.
+But it allows me to keep investing regularly.

 How To Invest in VYM As A Beginning Investor

-Last year I got my millennial niece started in investing.
-And I recommended VYM for her.
+A couple of years ago, I got my millennial niece started in dividend investing.
+And I recommended VYM to her.

-I sent her a $250 Christmas present to electronically open an account and some instructions on how to do it.
+I sent her a $250 Christmas present to open an account electronically and instructions on how to do it.
 I think she had the account opened and made her first investment in VYM in about 15 minutes.

 I still have the instructions I sent her in a text string.
 Here is what I advised her to do: